Setting up the Wistia - HubSpot Integration

 HubSpot is a marketing platform designed to help increase leads and drive better engagement.
 They are the masters of inbound marketing … heck, they invented it!

 This article is all about configuring the Wistia - HubSpot integration for collecting leads and sending viewing and listening data into contact records.
 If you’re generally curious about what this integration can do, here’s an overview of the HubSpot integration’s features.

 Now let’s get to setting up the integration!

 Let’s start with a brief overview.
 There are 3 key steps to getting fully integrated:

 - Connect the integration in your Wistia account.
-This allows us to request your lists and forms, and send leads and viewing data into HubSpot.
+This allows us to request your lists and forms, and send leads and engagement data into HubSpot.

-- Embed your video on a page with a HubSpot tracking script.
-The Wistia player and HubSpot script work together to identify viewers and track their activity for display on HubSpot contact records.
+- Embed your media on a page with a HubSpot tracking script.
+The Wistia player and HubSpot script work together to identify users and track their activity for display on HubSpot contact records.

-The first step is usually a one-time thing, and thereafter you’ll only need to repeat steps 2 and 3 for each video you want to use for tracking.
+The first step is usually a one-time thing, and thereafter you’ll only need to repeat steps 2 and 3 for each media you want to track.

 Head on over to the integrations page within your Wistia account settings: Account > Settings > Integrations